birchish/discord.gd/README.md

 Want to support in other ways?
 Contact me on Discord: `@3ddelano#6033`

-For doubts / help / bugs / problems / suggestions do join: [3ddelano Cafe](https://discord.gg/FZY9TqW)
+For doubts/help/bugs/problems/suggestions, do join [3ddelano Cafe](https://discord.gg/FZY9TqW)